Batak: Language

 The Batak speak a variety of closely related languages, all members of the Austronesian language family.
-There are two major branches, a northern branch comprising the Pakpak-Dairi, Alas-Kluet and Karo languages, which are similar to each other, and a distinct southern branch, comprising three mutually intelligible dialects: Toba, Angkola and Mandailing.
+There are two major branches, a northern branch comprising the Pakpak-Dairi, Alas-Kluet, and Karo languages, which are similar to each other, and a distinct southern branch, comprising three mutually intelligible dialects: Toba, Pardembanan, Angkola, and Mandailing.
 Simalungun is an early offspring of the southern branch.
 Some Simalungun dialects can be understood by speakers of Batak Karo, whereas other dialects of Simalungun can be understood by speakers of Toba.
 This is due to the existence of a linguistic continuum that often blurs the lines between the Batak dialects.
 Batak dialect still influences the dialects in Medan city today.

 The Batak possess their own script known as the Surat Batak.
 The writing has chiefly ceremonial importance within traditional religious ceremonies, and was subject to little change for this reason.
 It is likely that the Batak people originally received their writing system from southern Sumatra.

 Contribution to modern Malay and Indonesian literature

 In the broader context of national language, the modern Batak authors are well-known as the outstanding Malay-speaking writers that shape modern Malay into the national concept of Bahasa Indonesia (Indonesian language) and its literary canon.
-Merari Siregar (1896–1941) is the author of Azab dan Sengsara (Pain and Suffering, 1920), the first novel written in Indonesian.
-Muhammad Kasim Dalimunte (born 1886) is the author of Teman Doedoek (1936), the first short story collection in the Indonesian literary canon.
-Soeman Hasiboean is one of the pioneers of modern short story who wrote Kawan Bergeloet (Playmate, 1941) and Mentjahari Pentjoeri Anak Perawan (Seeking a Maiden's Kidnapper, 1932), the first Indonesia's detective novel.
-E. St. Harahap is the author of Kamus Indonesia (1942), the first Indonesian dictionary.
-Moreover, Bakri Siregar (1922–1994) is the author of Sedjarah Sastera Indonesia Modern I (History of Modern Indonesian Literature I, 1964), Indonesia's first work that attempts to discuss the history of Indonesian literature.
-Sitor Situmorang (1923–2014) is the first Indonesian author who wrote a non-fiction work in order to reflect his own life as a poet through a form of modern autobiography, Sitor Situmorang Sastrawan 45, Penyair Danau Toba (1981).

-The modern Batak authors are widely known for their efforts on bringing Indonesian literature to the international readers.
-Mochtar Lubis (1922–2004) is the author of Senja di Jakarta (Twilight in Jakarta, 1963), the first Indonesian novel translated into English even before its Indonesian version was printed and published.
-Iwan Simatupang (1928–1970) is the author of Ziarah (The Pilgrim, 1969), the first Indonesian novel awarded international prize through ASEAN Literary Award in Bangkok in 1977.
-Poet Sitor Situmorang is the first Indonesian who wrote and published a collection of poems in English, The Rites of Bali Aga (1976).
+These include novelist Merari Siregar (Azab dan Sengsara), Muhammad Kasim Dalimunte (Teman Doedoek), Soeman Hasiboean (Kawan Bergeloet and Mentjahari Pentjoeri Anak Perawan), Mochtar Lubis (Senja di Jakarta) and Iwan Simatupang (Ziarah); poets Sitor Situmorang; as well as literary critic Bakri Siregar.